keyboard_arrow_up

 • Australia

-Most of the expense in the production of aluminum is incurred during the extraction process.
-The first step in the process is to purify the bauxite into aluminum oxide, which is a white powder from which aluminum can be extracted.
+The most significant cost in aluminum production is incurred during the extraction process.
+The first step is to purify the bauxite into aluminum oxide, a white powder from which aluminum can be extracted.

 Aluminum Alloys